Import surface

 client.run(sql` insert into posts(slug, title, body) values ('hello-world', 'Hi world', 'How are you all doing')`);This entrypoint is our precious baby, and because it’s a precious baby, it is small and fiercely protected.
 There will never be any node:* imports and no heavy commands tooling.

-It’s what you should use for your app code, to pass into generated query wrappers, workers, and even browser-safe bundles.
+It’s what you should use for your app code, inline defineConfig(...) modules, generated query wrappers, workers, and even browser-safe bundles.
 It will very rarely have breaking changes.

 sqlfu/api